Hi, writer! Welcome back to the Indie Publishing Roadmap series. If you haven’t checked out the other posts yet, but sure to do so.

 Total, I would suggest your book description to be between 150 and 200 words, max.
 You can always try out other methods later, or add reviews later, but you want to start with something short that hooks the reader and gets them to click that ‘buy now’ button.

-If you’re writing non-fiction, like the example I have in the image above (which is for my writer’s bullet journal), you can write a bit longer of a description.
+If you’re writing non-fiction, like the example I have in the image above (which is for my writer’s notebook), you can write a bit longer of a description.
 But for fiction, start short.

 Amazon’s KDP allows you to choose seven keywords that match your novel.
 If you don’t research your genre carefully, your keywords might end up being too vague.